EliteLoser/RemoveOldFiles/README.md

 This regex always matches, so name filtering is in effect not enabled by default unless you override with this parameter.
 NB!
 It is not wildcards such as for the `-like` operator, but regular expressions, such as for the `-match` operator, so make sure you test and know that the results are as expected.
 I plan to implement a
--NameFilterWildcard parameter, but might put it off for years, knowing myself.
+`-NameWildcardMatch` parameter, but might put it off for years, knowing myself.
 Demand helps...

 It supports -WhatIf in a non-proper implementation currently (but functionally not too different, it was just a bit easier and also caused by a now gone, dead end in code).